The Love of Painting

 – Isabelle Graw

 The familiarity of post-medium discourses today has, curiously, set the scene for painting’s resurgence as an art form.
 Despite its gendered and discriminatory history, painting remains valorized in contemporary art, and it is used towards powerful feminist ends.
 Certain understandings of painting today might even be incognizable within traditional definitions, as the medium looks or works more like sculpture, performance, or pure network formation.
 At the moment of capitalism’s digitization, its material obsessions are far from diminished.

 Isabelle Graw maps the forceful paradoxes driving painting’s continuous critical and commercial allure in her landmark new publication, The Love of Painting.
 Genealogy of a Success Medium (Sternberg Press, 2018).
-Throughout, Graw keeps a close eye on painting’s fourteenth century theoretical foundations, developing a distinctly genealogical inquiry into the medium’s dazzling vitality in the present.
+Graw keeps a close eye on painting’s fourteenth century theoretical foundations, developing a distinct genealogy of the medium’s dazzling vitality in the present.
 Interwoven among the volume’s essays are dialogues with numerous artists whose work Graw examines, as she considers the critic’s networked position and complicates her interpretative strategies.
 In a public discussion marking the book's US launch, she outlines some of her major arguments, inviting responses from David Joselit, Distinguished Professor of Art History at The Graduate Center, CUNY, and New York-based painter Avery Singer.